An Adopted Man's Search for Roots

 This fascinating quest—including the author's landmark use of DNA testing—takes readers on an exhilarating roller-coaster ride and concludes with a twist that rivals anything Hollywood has to offer.

-NOTE: Finding Family was originally self-published in 2012.
+NOTE: This book was originally self-published in 2012.
 It was republished by Familus on 9/28/17.
 The new edition includes a Beginners Guide to DNA Testing and some additional photos.

 The Next Generation Indie Book Awards named this book as one of the top independently published memoirs in 2013.